kazabooboo/gizra.com/app/_posts/2014-12-3-behat-drupal-phantomjs.md

 <blockquote class="twitter-tweet" data-conversation="none" data-cards="hidden" data-partner="tweetdeck"><p><a href="https://twitter.com/amitaibu">@amitaibu</a> <a href="https://twitter.com/juampy72">@juampy72</a> it boils down to this: I&#39;m a frontend dev.
 Writing PHP is something I avoid whenever possible.</p>&mdash; Chris Ruppel (@rupl) <a href="https://twitter.com/rupl/status/535025236702683136">November 19, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I believe my comparison was wrong in the sense it was lacking the key point to Behat's stength for us.
-It's not really about "Behat Vs Casper".
-The proper comparison should have been "Behat Vs Casper - _With a Drupal backend_"
+It's not really about "Behat vs. Casper".
+The proper comparison should have been "Behat vs. Casper - _With a Drupal backend_"

 And here's the key difference: With Behat you can interact with Drupal's API even when testing using PhantomJS.
 That is a lot of testing power!